krishnakumarreddy007/64036_ktavva/README.md

+Business Analytics (MIS 64036) Assignments:

-Assignment – Setting Up R
+Assignment 1 – Setting Up R

 Purpose:
 The purpose of this assignment is to set up and use the tools for this course.